RASPBERRY PI GETTING STARTED Guide SERIES

 If you are using your Raspberry Pi as a general-purpose computer such as running a VPN server, controlling components via the GPIO or using it as a desktop, then the 32-bit OS would perform more reliably.

-This article is written by Bruce Qin, currently the IoT gateway product manager from Dusun IoT.
+Bruce Qin wrote this article.
+Bruce is currently the IoT gateway product manager from Dusun IoT.
 He specializes in hardware and software knowledge sharing for IoT devices, especially gateways, including modules, protocols, embedded development, and applications.

 Ready for some serious learning?